Jagannath: Syncretic origins

 According to H.S.
 Patnaik and others, Jagannath is a syncretic/synthetic deity that combined aspects of major faiths like Shaivism, Shaktism, Vaishnavism, Jainism, and Buddhism.
-Jagannath is worshipped as Purushottama form of Vishnu, Krishnaite sampradayas, as example, Gaudiya Vaishnavs, have identified him strongly with Krishna.
-In Gaudiya Vaishnav tradition, Balabhadra is the elder brother Balaram, Jagannath is the younger brother Krishna, and Subhadra is the youngest sister.
+Krishnaite sampradayas, as example, Gaudiya Vaishnavas, have identified him strongly with Krishna.
+In Gaudiya Vaishnava tradition, Balabhadra is the elder brother Balarama, Jagannath is the younger brother Krishna, and Subhadra is the youngest sister.

-Balabhadra considered the elder brother of Jagannath is sometimes identified with and worshipped as Shiva.
+Balabhadra, considered the elder brother of Jagannath, is sometimes identified with and worshipped as Shiva.
 Subhadra now considered Jagannath's sister has also been considered as a deity who used to be Brahma.
-Finally the fourth deity, Sudarsana Chakra symbolizes the wheel of Sun's Chariot, a syncretic absorption of the Saura (Sun god) tradition of Hinduism.
-The conglomerate of Jagannath, Balabhadra, Subhadra and Sudarshan Chakra worshipped together on a common platform are called the Chaturdha Murty or the "Four-fold Form".
+Finally the fourth deity, Sudarshana Chakra symbolizes the wheel of the sun's chariot, a syncretic absorption of the Saura (Surya-centric) tradition of Hinduism.
+The conglomerate of Jagannath, Balabhadra, Subhadra, and Sudarshana Chakra worshipped together on a common platform are called the Chaturdhamurti or the "four-fold form".

 O.M.
-Starza states that the Jagannath Ratha Yatra may have evolved from the syncretism of procession rituals for Siva lingas, Vaishnava pillars, and tribal folk festivities.
+Starza states that the Jagannath Ratha Yatra may have evolved from the syncretism of procession rituals for Shiva lingas, Vaishnava pillars, and tribal folk festivities.
 The Shaiva element in the tradition of Jagannath overlap with the rites and doctrines of Tantrism and Shaktism.
 According to the Shaivas, Jagannath is Bhairava.
-Shiva Purana mentions Jagannatha as one of the 108 names of Shiva.
-The tantric literary texts identify Jagannath with Mahabhairav.
-Another evidence that supports syncretism thesis is the fact that Jagannath sits on the abstract tantric symbols of Shri Yantra.
-Further, his Shri Chakra ("holy wheel") is worshipped in the Vijamantra 'Klim', which is also the Vijamantra of Kali or Shakti.
-The representation of Balaram as Sesanaga or Sankarsana bears testimony to the influence of Shaivism on the cult of Jagannath.
-The third deity, Devi Subhadra, who represents the Sakti element is still worshipped with the Bhuvaneshwari Mantra.
+The Shiva Purana mentions Jagannatha as one of the 108 names of Shiva.
+The Tantric literary texts identify Jagannath with Mahabhairava.
+Another evidence that supports syncretism thesis is the fact that Jagannath sits on the abstract tantric symbols of the Shri Yantra.
+Further, his Shri Chakra ("holy wheel") is worshipped in the bijamantra 'klim', which is also the bijamantra of Kali or Shakti.
+The representation of Balarama as Sheshanaga or Sankarsana bears testimony to the influence of Shaivism on the cult of Jagannath.
+The third deity, Devi Subhadra, who represents the Sakti element is still worshipped with the Bhuvaneshvari Mantra.

-The Tantric texts claim Jagannath to their own, to be Bhairava, and his companion to be same as Goddess Vimala is the Shakti.
-The offerings of Jagannath becomes Mahaprasad only after it is re-offered to Goddess Vimala.
-Similarly, different tantric features of Yantras have been engraved on the Ratna vedi, where Jagannath, Balabhadra and Devi Subhadra are set up.
+The Tantric texts claim Jagannath to their own, to be Bhairava, and his companion to be the same as goddess Vimala is the Shakti.
+The offerings of Jagannath becomes mahaprasad only after it is re-offered to goddess Vimala.
+Similarly, different Tantric features of yantras have been engraved on the Ratna vedi, where Jagannath, Balabhadra, and Subhadra are set up.
 The Kalika Purana depicts Jagannath as a Tantric deity.
-According to Avinash Patra, the rituals and special place accepted for non-Brahmin Daitas priests in Jagannath tradition, who co-exist and work together with Brahmin priests suggests that there was a synthesis of Tribal and Brahmanical traditions.
+According to Avinash Patra, the rituals and special place accepted for non-Brahmin Daitas priests in Jagannath tradition, who co-exist and work together with Brahmin priests suggests that there was a synthesis of tribal and Brahmanical traditions.

-According to the Jain version, the image of Jagannath (Black colour) represents sunya, Subhadra symbolizes the creative energy and Balabhadra (White colour) represents the phenomenal universe.
+According to the Jain version, the image of Jagannath (black colour) represents sunya, Subhadra symbolises creative energy and Balabhadra (white colour) represents the phenomenal universe.
 All these images have evolved from the Nila Madhava, the ancient Kalinga Jina.
-"Sudarshana Chakra" is contended to be the Hindu name of the Dharma Chakra of Jaina symbol.
+The "Sudarshana Chakra" is contended to be the Hindu name of the Dharma Chakra of Jaina symbol.

 In the words of the historian Jadunath Sarkar: